ComposableFi/composable-vm/contracts/cosmwasm/executor/README.md

 Receives and stores user funds.
 Fully owned by user.
-Delegates cross chain execution to gateway.
+Delegates cross chain execution to `outpost`.

 Instantiated as many instances of the CVM interpreter contract.
 On some chains, we can use probabilistically generated sub_accounts, but for most, we instantiate a contract instance.